Under California employment law, employers may not engage in workplace retaliation against employees who

 When the adverse employment action is a termination (job loss), then it is easy to identify this as a case of potential wrongful termination.

-Similarly, if your employer responds to your exercise of your legal rights by making your working conditions so intolerable that you have no choice but to resign, then you have a case against the employer for wrongful constructive termination.
+Similarly, if your employer responds to the exercise of your legal rights by making your working conditions so intolerable that you have no choice but to resign, then you have a case against the employer for wrongful constructive termination.

 But other forms of employer retaliation can be more subtle--and harder to spot.
 Some telltale signs that your employer might be retaliating against you include: